- Learn how to stay calm, listen first, and create a safe space for honest conversation.

 After she has explained herself, do not jump straight to judgment or tell her exactly what to do.
 Remember that this is her choice, not yours.
 Take a deep breath and reassure her of your love and support.
 Ask her what she plans to do next.

-It’s natural to want the best for your daughter, and as her parent, you may think you know what that is.
+Try to be as open and honest as possible about her pregnancy options.
+As her parent, you want the best for your daughter and may want her to choose the option you think is best.
 However, your daughter is the only one who can make the best decision for herself.
-Try to be as open and honest as possible about her pregnancy options.

 Set boundaries